Hiwonder-docs/SpiderPi-Pro/source/docs/10_recognition_tracking.md

 python3 apriltag_recognition.py
 ```

-(5) To close the program, simply press "Ctrl+C" in the LX terminal.
+(5) To close the program, simply press "**Ctrl+C**" in the LX terminal.
 If it does not close, press it multiple times.

 ### 6.6.3 Program Outcome